Table of Contents

 Restricted and repetitive behaviors could have an impact on the individual with autism’s life, varying from mild to severe.

-These generally occur under stress.
-They may not be that obtrusive.
+These generally occur under stress and may not be that obtrusive.

 Many people with autism struggle in their daily lives due to the restricted and repetitive behaviors being so disturbing.